noun, plural pre·ster·na [pree-stur-nuh], /priˈstɜr nə/, pre·ster·nums.

 In the ant-eaters and armadillos the presternum is broad and sometimes as in Priodon strongly keeled.

-The presternum has a prominent keel for the attachment of the pectoral muscles.
+In all bats the presternum has a prominent keel for the attachment of the great pectoral muscles.

 The two clavicles are joined across the top of the presternum by an interclavicular ligament.